Best Shotgun Microphones for Film Students

 Reviewed May 2026 · Independently tested by our editorial team

-01 🏆 Best Overall Rode NTG5 Moisture-Resistant Shotgun Microphone
+01 🏆 Best Overall Sennheiser MKE 600 Shotgun Microphone

 See Today’s Price → Read full review ↓